 In the past many IoT devices have utilized Passive Infrared (PIR) as a movement detection sensor.
 PIRs have been in the market for a long time and are well-established.
 For many years, it has been the single choice for motion detection in security applications.
 But PIR sensors have certain limitations that are not desirable in Smart Home applications.
 PIRs only offer single type of data – that is ON and OFF.
-For a modern IoT devices in a ‘Society 5.0’ this is not enough.
-Modern radar sensors with FMCW sensing mode offer more information then only motion detection on/off like distance and presence and in case the radar is equipped with multiple antennas the sensor can also output information about the angle.
-Radar technology is more robust against environmental condition.
+For modern IoT devices in a ‘Society 5.0’ this is not enough.
+Modern radar sensors with FMCW sensing mode offer more information than only motion detection on/off like distance and presence and in case the radar is equipped with multiple antennas the sensor can also output information about the angle.
+Radar technology is more robust against environmental conditions.
 Altogether radar sensors have much less false detection than PIR sensors.

 The disadvantage with a lot of today’s solutions, however, is that they are often a module design of several components.
 The radar sensor is connected to an external antenna which requires in-depth know-how of analogue RF design for antenna and PCB design.
 The output of such a sensor is an I/Q data that needs high performance signal processing on the host CPU and software algorithms to calculate the distance.

 So, with this in mind Socionext, a leading provider of RF CMOS Sensors, has designed a series of single-chip, highly integrated, 24GHz and 60GHZ Radio-wave Sensors with ultra-low power consumption.

 The SC1230 Series includes 2 products that can detect location and movement of individuals with an ultra-high degree of sensitivity.
 The SC1232AR3 measures the presence and the distance of an object while the SC1233AR3 adds the ability to detect direction